mdrxy/streamdeck-buttons/deployment.md

 You can use CI/CD (continuous integration and continuous deployment) systems to deploy automatically, there are already configurations to do it with GitHub Actions.

-But you have to configure a couple things first. 🤓

 ## Preparation

 * Have a remote server ready and available.
 * Configure the DNS records of your domain to point to the IP of the server you just created.
-* Configure a wildcard subdomain for your domain, so that you can have multiple subdomains for different services, e.g. `*.fastapi-project.example.com`.
-This will be useful for accessing different components, like `dashboard.fastapi-project.example.com`, `api.fastapi-project.example.com`, `traefik.fastapi-project.example.com`, `adminer.fastapi-project.example.com`, etc. And also for `staging`, like `dashboard.staging.fastapi-project.example.com`, `adminer.staging..fastapi-project.example.com`, etc.
+* Configure a wildcard subdomain for your domain, so that you can have multiple subdomains for different services, e.g.:
+  * `*.fastapi-project.example.com`
+    * This will be useful for accessing different components, like `dashboard.fastapi-project.example.com`
+  * `api.fastapi-project.example.com`
+  * `traefik.fastapi-project.example.com`
+  * `adminer.fastapi-project.example.com`
-* Install and configure [Docker](https://docs.docker.com/engine/install/) on the remote server (Docker Engine, not Docker Desktop).
+* Install and configure [Docker Engine](https://docs.docker.com/engine/install/) on the remote server.

 ## Public Traefik